Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Ace**: Whenver you hit an attack, you gain a stack of *Ace*.
 You gain two stacks if your attack is made against a creature that you are hidden from.

-**Headshot**: When you have 10 stacks, the next attack that hits with peacemaker consumes all stacks of *Ace* and automaticly critically hits.
-If it already would critically hit, it does not comsume *Ace* stacks.
+**Headshot**: When you have 10 stacks, the next attack that hits with peacemaker consumes all stacks of *Ace* and critically hits.
+If it already would critically hit, it does not consume any *Ace* stacks.

 ---